I Say a Little Prayer

-"I Say a Little Prayer" is a song written by Burt Bacharach and Hal David for Dionne Warwick, originally peaking at number four on the U.S. Billboard Hot 100 pop singles chart in December 1967.
+"I Say a Little Prayer" is a song written by Burt Bacharach and Hal David for the American singer Dionne Warwick, originally peaking at number four on the US Billboard Hot 100 pop singles chart in December 1967.
 On the R&B Singles chart it peaked at number eight.
-The following year, it was a top ten hit for Aretha Franklin.
+The following year, it was a top ten hit for another American singer, Aretha Franklin.

 Dionne Warwick original

-Intended by lyricist Hal David to convey a woman's concern for her man who's serving in the Vietnam War, "I Say a Little Prayer" was recorded by Dionne Warwick in a 9 April 1966 session.
+Intended by the lyricist Hal David to convey a woman's concern for her man who is serving in the Vietnam War, "I Say a Little Prayer" was recorded by Dionne Warwick in an April 9, 1966, session.
 Although Bacharach's recordings with Warwick typically took no more than three takes (often only taking one), Bacharach did ten takes on "I Say a Little Prayer" and still disliked the completed track, feeling it was rushed.